mikogs/lib-go-cli/README.md

-# go-cli
+# lib-go-cli

-**This project is no longer maintained**

-Package `gasiordev/go-cli` is meant to make handling command line interface easier.
+Package `gasiordev/lib-go-cli` is meant to make handling command line interface easier.

 You define commands with flags, attach a handler to it and package does all the parsing.